aws-samples/amazon-lex-customerservice-workshop/02_LexBotSubscribeService/README.md

 	* Name it `Country`
 	* Use built-in type `AMAZON.Country`
-	* For prompt, use `which country are you going to?`
+	* For prompt, use `Which country are you going to?`

 	</details>